 The trick is to strengthen your gut lining to decrease inflammation in that area, which we call healing and sealing the lining of the gut.
 Then you want to create an inhospitable environment for pathogens and a lower body-wide inflammation set point, which means you feel and look much better.

-Our GI Support and Soothe is my absolute favorite for this as it contains L-glutamine, deglycyrrhizinated licorice, aloe vera, slippery elm, chamomile, and okra as well as quercetin to handle the job, and there is no other complex out there with this magic healing blend!
+GI Revive is my absolute favorite for this as it contains L-glutamine, deglycyrrhizinated licorice, aloe vera, slippery elm, chamomile, and okra as well as quercetin to handle the job, and there is no other complex out there with this magic healing blend!

 We suggest taking two per meal during antibiotic treatment and for 21 days after, then dropping down to one per meal for the following 30 days and of course drinking lots of high quality bone broth and using collagen in your smoothies, oatmeal, yogurt, and wherever you can up to four tablespoons per day.